johnmyleswhite/BehavioralEconomics/README.markdown

 * Generalized hyperbolic discounting
 * Kable-Glimcher "as soon as possible" discounting
 * Benhabib fixed cost discounting
 These are fit using JAGS through the rjags package.
-Priors are used that
+Priors are used that as considered "weakly informative".

 # Intertemporal Choice Models
 Every intertemporal choice model assumes that your data is in the form of a data frame with five columns: